-The objective of this task is to address public participation, public meetings, and administrative and technical support activities that are required to complete and submit a draft Regional Flood Plan by August 1, 2022, and the final adopted Regional Flood Plan by January 10, 2023.
-These activities are ongoing from the start to the completion of the planning process.
+The objective of this task is to address public participation, public meetings, and administrative and technical support activities that are required to complete and submit a draft Regional Flood Plan by August 1, 2022, the final adopted Regional Flood Plan by January 10, 2023, and an Amended Regional Flood Plan by July 14, 2023.
+These outreach and engagement activities were ongoing from the start to the completion of the planning process.

-10.1 Regional Flood Planning Group Meetings (2020 - 2022)
+10.1 Regional Flood Planning Group Meetings (2020 - 2025)

 At the start of the regional flood planning process, the Texas Water Development Board (TWDB) established 15 flood planning regions based on river basin boundaries and convened Regional Flood Panning Groups (RFPG) for each region.
 The RFPG's responsibilities include directing the work of technical consultants, soliciting and considering public input, identifying and assessing flood risks, and identifying, evaluating, and recommending Flood Management Evaluations (FME), Flood Management Strategies (FMS), and Flood Mitigation Projects (FMP).
-To ensure a diversity of perspectives is represented throughout the planning process, the TWDB appointed RFPG members representing 11 stakeholder groups:
+To ensure a diversity of perspectives were represented throughout the planning process, the TWDB appointed RFPG members representing 11 stakeholder groups:

+- agriculture

-- agriculture - counties
+- counties

+- electric generation utilities environmental interests

 - industry

-- municipalities
+- municipalities •

-- public

-- electric generation utilitiesenvironmental interests

-- river authorities
+- - public river authorities

 - small businesses

 - water districts

 - water utilities

 The Lower Rio Grande RFPG convened its first meeting in November 2020, at which time it elected a chairperson, a vice-chairperson, a secretary, and two additional RFPGs to serve on an Executive Committee.
-A complete chronology of RFPG meetings is provided in Table 10.1.
+A complete chronology and summary of RFPG meetings is provided in Table 10.1.

-The Hidalgo County Drainage District #1 (HCDD1), the sponsoring agency for the Lower Rio Grande Regional flood planning process, has been responsible for posting all meetings of the RFPG and its committees on the Texas Secretary of State website and on the Region 15 website.
-HCDD1 also distributes agendas and meeting materials via email to all voting and non-voting RFPG members, as well as any person or entity who has requested notice of RFPG meetings and activities.
-The opportunity to subscribe to receive such notifications is clearly provided on the website.
+The Hidalgo County Drainage District #1 (HCDD1), the sponsoring agency for the Lower Rio Grande Regional Flood Planning Group and flood planning process, has been responsible for posting all meetings of the RFPG and its technical sub-committee on the Texas Secretary of State website and on the Region 15 website.
+As the administrative agent for the RFPG, HCDD1 handled all the logistics needed for hosting and conducting the RFPG meetings, as well as managing the technical consultant.
+HCDD1 also distributed agendas and meeting materials via email to all voting and non-voting RFPG members, as well as any person or entity who had requested notice of RFPG meetings and activities.
+The opportunity to subscribe to receive such notifications is clearly provided on the Region 15 website.

 All meetings of the Lower Rio Grande RFPG have been convened either virtually via the Zoom webinar platform or in a hybrid (virtual and in-person) format.
 All meetings are conducted, as required, following the Texas Open Meetings Act (Chapters 551 and 552, Government Code), Public Information Act, and COVID-related disaster proclamations issued by Governor Abbott.
-All RFPG meetings must provide at least one opportunity for public comments.
-Since their first meeting, the Lower Rio Grande RFPG has had an agenda item for public comment at each meeting to allow the public an opportunity to comment.
+Since their first meeting, the Lower Rio Grande RFPG has had an agenda item that allowed public comment at each meeting.
+Furthermore, a comment form was prominently displayed on the Region 15 website for ease of use.
+Any comments submitted were directed to HCDD1 to address.